simonbengtsson/parse-i18n/README.md

  * new strings cannot be added on-the-fly to the language json files because there is no write access to local files
  * changed the default directory for locales to _cloud/locales_
- * the language files must have a .js extension and the file content needs to be prefixed with `module.exports = ` (see [Installation](#installation))
+ * the language files must have a .js extension and the file content needs to be prefixed with `module.exports = ` (see [Setup Language Files](#setup-language-files)
  * `devMode` cannot be automatically determined from NODE_ENV, so the default value is true
- * optional feature: you can access the translation methods from your frontend JavaScipt by including _i18n.ejs_ in your view templates, see [Installation](#installation)
+ * optional feature: you can access the translation methods from your frontend JavaScipt by including _i18n.ejs_ in your view templates, see [Inside Your Frontend JavaScript](#inside-frontend-js)

 ## <a name="installation"></a>Installation